api3dao/oev-docs/docs/oev/overview/bridge-oev-network.md

 ---
 title: Bridging to the OEV Network
-sidebarHeader: OEV
-sidebarSubHeader: OEV Network
-pageHeader: Reference → Overview → Bridging to the OEV Network
+pageHeader: OEV → Overview
-path: /oev/overview/bridge-oev-network.html
 outline: deep
-tags:
 ---

 <PageHeader/>

-# {{$frontmatter.title}}
+# Bridging to the OEV Network

 ## Network Details